MichaelGoberling/learning-node/1 Introduction/README.md

 ### How to Get The Most Out of The Course

+- Watch the videos
+- Code along with the course at your own pace
+- Ask questions in the Q&A
+- Answer questions in the Q&A

+My personal approach will be to watch videos all the way through and then attempt to perform the coding exercise as opposed to attempting to choppily implement alongside the presenter.

 ### Working with REPL vs. Using Files

 ### Using the Attached Source Code